tjvr/kurt/README.md

 ## Details

-Tested with Python 2.6.
-Works with Scratch 1.4; not tested with earlier versions, but probably works.
+Tested with **Python 2.6**.
+Works with **Scratch 1.4**; not tested with earlier versions, but possibly works.

 [Scratch](http://scratch.mit.edu/) is created by the Lifelong Kindergarten Group at the MIT Media Lab.

-kurt is currently very quick at parsing files; but pretty slow at writing them, particularly very large ones.
+## Licence

+Kurt is released under the [LGPL](www.gnu.org/licenses/lgpl), version 3.

+I'm not a lawyer; but I _think_ this means you can use Kurt in your own, non-GPL'd code, but any Kurt modifications must be distributed under the (L)GPL and include the source code. <small>(This is not legal advice and does not affect the terms as stated in the licence...)</small>

 ## Todo

-- Fill out the `_fields` list for each object in `user_objects`.

-	(Need to look at the Squeak source to find the field names.)

-- Implement some nice Pythonic classes for manipulating scripts.
 - Optimise `ObjectNetworkAdapter` for building large files.

+	Kurt is currently very quick at parsing files; but pretty slow at writing them, particularly very large ones.

 - Parse images
 - "Default project" for building projects entirely "from scratch" (as it were) in Python code?